Euro-NATO Joint Jet Pilot Training

 Currently…

-Thankfully, the chain of command at ENJJPT comes from specialized NATO Security Council rather than the US Government, and their training is entirely different than the other US Air Force Pilot training programs.
+Thankfully, the chain of command at ENJJPT comes from a specialized NATO Security Council rather than the US Government, and their training is entirely different than the other US Air Force Pilot training programs.
 It is more specific and more thorough in various ways.
 Thankfully too, he won’t be assigned to this first operational post until about 2028.

 We are so fortunate that people like Cully are so willing to work this hard for the security of all of us.